 As we discussed above, content that doesn’t solve the problems of your target audience, bores them, or doesn’t make its point quickly, will just drive visitors away.
 So, remember: while content length is certainly important, it’s also important not to waste your visitors’ time!

 Unique Content Can Help You Climb SERP Rankings

-There’s one more area where content marketing and SEO often overlap: they focus on finding stuff that has never been done before and try to rank high for it.
+There’s one more area where content marketing and SEO often overlap: they focus on finding content that has never been done before and try to rank high for it.

-When you take a content-driven approach to SEO, you can concentrate not only on developing a content marketing strategy for SEO purposes, but also on creating fresh and unique content that enhances your brand’s domain authority.
+When you take a content-driven approach to SEO, you can concentrate not only on developing a beneficial content marketing strategy for SEO purposes but also on creating fresh and unique content that enhances your brand’s domain authority.

 As long as you keep creating fresh, never-seen-before content that’s relevant you your enterprise and industry, these unique pieces will keep on helping you in occupying the top ranks in SERPs, rank higher for a wider range of keywords, and reach a larger audience.